On This Page

 Pipeline Name: A unique name for your Pipeline.

-Client ID: The API token that you created in Criteo to enable Hevo to read data from your Criteo account.
+Client ID: The client ID provided in the file you downloaded in Step 4 of section, Retrieving the Client ID and Client Secret to enable Hevo to read data from your Criteo account.

 Click TEST & CONTINUE.